liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/remove.md

 Performed by executing a `DELETE` request on the resource's URI.

-When a method is annotated with `@Remove` the library is told that that method is in charge of "removing" data.
+When a method is annotated with `@Remove` the library will use it to remove data.
 This annotation can only be used to declare actions that remove individual elements.

 ### Using `@Remove` to delete a single element